CastosHQ/Seriously-Simple-Podcasting/readme.txt

 * [TWEAK] Adjusting episode recorded date display to be more human readable on the episode edit screen
 * [TWEAK] Adding new URL structure specifically for the audio player file URLs (not publicly visible)
 * [TWEAK] Updating episode cache to cache series queries separately
-* [TWEAK] Updating related links in the plugin list table
+* [TWEAK] Updating plugin links in the plugin list table

 = 1.13 =
 * 2015-11-03